Yellow Grass: Municipal services

 The town set up a volunteer fire department in June 1906 and ordered two fire engines at a cost of $972.18 each.
 In 1913 a by-law was passed to pay firemen $1.00 per hour during a fire, and $0.50 per hour during practice.
 With a bonus of $3.00 to the team that arrived first at the fire.
 In 1960 the first fire station was built, along with the purchase of a new pumper truck.
 Standby equipment was purchased in 1977.
-Prior to 1960 the fire teams were in charge of finding storage for the fire equipment.

 Around 2015 Yellow Grass Fire Rescue moved into their current fire hall at 308 Railway Ave.
 E. In early 2015 Yellow Grass Fire Rescue purchased a used Freightliner FL80 pumper truck, designated Engine 1, to accommodate the increasing amount of necessary equipment.
 Due to the number of accidents on Highway 39, the need for hydraulic extrication tools arose, and in 2014 YGFR purchased Jaws of Life.
 In 2017 YGFR purchased a Ram 2500 utility/brush truck.
 Around the same time, Engine 2, a 1984 Ford fire engine, and the Rescue Unit, a modified ambulance, were retired.

 Medical emergencies are handled by Sun Country Health Region EMS out of Weyburn, but the Yellow Grass Medical First Responders also respond to any medical call in town and the surrounding area, as they can render aid much sooner and handle scenes until Weyburn EMS arrives.

 Police duties are handled by the Royal Canadian Mounted Police from the Milestone detachment.
 Yellow Grass long had a small police presence since the towns formation.
 When the North-West Mounted Police closed down their detachment, a holding cell was constructed in the power plant.
 The town also had their own municipal police service for a long number of years, but it was abolished as the RCMP took over policing of the area.

 Transportation

 The railroad was the lifeblood of the town in the early years.
 Canadian Pacific Railway used to provide passenger train service to the town until the early 1960s.
 Since then travel to and from town is done almost exclusively by automobile.
-Today Provincial Highway 39 travels through town making a quick and convenient drive to Weyburn, as well as Regina and Moose Jaw.
+Today Highway 39 travels through town making a quick and convenient drive to Weyburn, as well as Regina and Moose Jaw.
 Twice daily passenger bus service used to be provided by STC, the provincially owned bus line, until STC ceased operations in May 2017.

 The railway, still owned by Canadian Pacific Railway, passes right by the town, but is not being used to collect grain anymore since late 2014 when Yellow Grass' last grain elevator was torn down, following the same trend occurring all over the prairies.

-The first plane landed in Yellow Grass on May 27, 1920, but no official airstrips have been established.
-The nearest municipal airport is in North Weyburn.
-Few farmers in the area have planes, as they are mainly used by crop spraying services.